Speaker

 Joe tries to help others understand why we should do the easy tasks better, and he challenges everyone to push themselves outside of their comfort zone and learn more about any topic of interest.

-Joe is a collector of communities as a leader for 2 User Groups, and he's a member of various tech programs: Microsoft MVP, vExpert (Pro), Cisco Champion, Veeam Vanguard, Tanzu Vanguard, plus part of the vBrownBag crew.
+Joe is a collector of communities as a leader for three User Groups, and he's a member of various tech programs: Microsoft MVP, vExpert (Pro), Cisco Champion, Veeam Vanguard, Tanzu Vanguard, plus part of the vBrownBag crew.
 He tells people not to let fear keep them from sharing their knowledge with others and teaching from their unique perspective.

 He's also easy to spot by the bright hat, big grin, and the loud "Howdy Y'all."